Planet Nine — A Falsifiable Prediction

 By ~2030–2035, the Vera Rubin Observatory (LSST) is expected to provide a definitive answer.

-The model has a unique configuration that achieves Law 3 (inclination) balance ≥ 99.994% and Law 5 (eccentricity) balance ~98% (up to ~99.86% with the tuned per-config eccentricities of the published configuration).
+The model has a unique configuration that achieves Law 3 (inclination) balance of 99.9974% — passing the canonical screening threshold of 99.994% (the Li 2019 TNO-margin: the measured Trans-Neptunian-Object contribution to the invariable plane is ~0.006%, leaving exactly that headroom for an 8-planet sum to close at 100%) — and Law 5 (eccentricity) balance of 99.8636% with the phase-derived per-config eccentricities (or 99.8753% with J2000 base eccentricities; the corresponding Law-5 residual is decomposed into a minor-body channel and a mass-uncertainty channel — see Fibonacci Laws Derivation).
 The structure is the 4-mirror-pair, where each planet is paired with another across the asteroid belt via Fibonacci-numbered “d” divisors:

 | Pair | Fibonacci d | Phase grouping |